NinjaSchoolProfessor/TradingScripts_ToS/README.md

 DownSignal.SetPaintingStrategy(PaintingStrategy.ARROW_DOWN);

 AddLabel(yes,
+    if FullK < over_Sold then "StochRSI: < 20 - Over sold"
-    if FullK > over_Bought then "StochRSI: Over bought" else if FullK < over_Sold then "StochRSI: Over sold" else if FullK > 50 then "StochRSI: > 50"
+    else if FullK > over_Bought then "StochRSI: > 80 - Over bought"
+    else if FullK > 50 then "StochRSI > 50"
-    else "StochRSI: < 50",
+    else "StochRSI < 50",
-    if FullK > over_Bought then Color.CYAN
+    if FullK < over_Sold then Color.GREEN
-    else if FullK < over_Sold then Color.ORANGE
+    else if FullK > over_Bought then Color.RED
-    else if FullK > 50 then Color.GREEN
+    else if FullK > 50 then Color.RED
-    else Color.RED);
+    else Color.GREEN);
 ```

 ### ATR For Futures - Upper